echujon/arielsdoodles/content/goKitty.md

 ### Mouse Card:
 - Can be used to reverse a play.
 If asked for a card that you have in your hand, you may use the Mouse card to get the cards they are asking for.
   - If they ask for a Trait card that you have, they give you all their Trait cards.
-  - If they ask for a Seasonal Suit card that you have, they give you one of that suit.
+  - If they ask for a Season card that you have, they give you one of that suit.
   - Once used, discard the Mouse card.
   - Cannot reverse a play on a Seek Token asking for a Mouse card.
 - Acts as a wild card to complete any Kitty Clowder.